AkeKyA/ChestShop/README.md

 # How to use your chest shop:

-1. Place a chest
+- 1. Place a chest
-2. Put items you want to sell into the chest
+- 2. Put item you want to sell into the chest
-3. Place a sign on the front of the chest
+- 3. Place a sign on the chest

   **You must use the following format**